All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 During your stay, one of our certified lactation consultants will stop by to discuss the benefits of breastfeeding, help you learn how to position your baby, and show you how to use a breast pump, if desired.
 She’ll also answer any questions or concerns you may have.
 You are always welcome to call our lactation consultants even after you go home or schedule time to return for a free onsite consultation if you have continued breastfeeding concerns.

 Mercy Hospital Northwest Arkansas Neonatal Intensive Care Unit (NICU) offers exceptional care for premature infants.
-Our current 10-bed Level IIIA NICU is expanding to accommodate 19 beds, staffed by a team of neonatologists, nurse practitioners, pharmacists, therapists, a case manager, and pastoral care and lactation consultants.
+Our 19-bed Level IIIA NICU is staffed by a team of neonatologists, nurse practitioners, pharmacists, therapists, a case manager, and pastoral care and lactation consultants.

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including: